motebus/motebus/README.md

 ### Usage

-Import the motebus module to the code
+Add the motebus module to the code

     motebus = require('motebus');

-The module mainly contain two class, xRPC, xMsg
+The module mainly contains two classes: xRPC and xMsg

 ### xRPC
     xrpc = motebus.xRPC();

-xRPC contain two functions
+xRPC contains two functions

-Publish function will publish the app which contain your functions on to the motebus network.
+The publish function will publish the app which contains your functions on the motebus network.

     xrpc.publish("APPNAME","MODULE");
-        "APPNAME"             expect a string of the appname being defined in your program "MODULE"              expect a string of the function defined inside the appname, multi function is possible.
+        "APPNAME"             expects a string of the appname being defined in your program "MODULE"              expects a string of the function defined inside the appname, multi functions are possible.

-Call function will call the function that has been published
+The call function will call the function that has been published

     xrpc.call("TARGET","FUNCTION","ARGUMENTS","PRIO","TIMEOUT1","TIMEOUT2");
-        "TARGET"              expect a string of MMA, which contain "APPNAME"@"IP" "FUNCTION"            expect a string as the function name in App "ARGUMENT"            expect a list of dictionary format of variable such as {"A":"12","B":"25"}
+        "TARGET"              expects a string of MMA, which contains "APPNAME"@"IP" "FUNCTION"            expects a string as the function name in App "ARGUMENT"            expects a list in dictionary format such as {"A":"12","B":"25"}
-        "PRIO"                expect an Interger to indicate the priority of request "TIMEOUT1"            expect an Interger to indicate the maximum sending time "TIMEOUT2"            expect an Interger to indicate the maximum reply waiting time
+        "PRIO"                expects an Integer to indicate the priority of the request "TIMEOUT1"            expects an Integer to indicate the maximum sending time "TIMEOUT2"            expects an Integer to indicate the maximum reply waiting time

 ### xMsg
     xmsg = motebus.xMsg();
-xMsg contain 4 functions
+xMsg contains 4 functions

-Open function publish the current user as available
+The open function sets the current user as available

     xmsg.open("ALIAS","PASSWORD","UNIQUE","CALLBACK");
-        "ALIAS"               expect a string of the ID published on the network "PASSWORD"            expect a string of password for entry, can be left blank "UNIQUE"              expect a string of "true" or "false", permission for duplicated ALIAS ID "CALLBACK"            expect a defined function for callback action
+        "ALIAS"               expects a string of the ID published on the network "PASSWORD"            expects a password string, can be left blank "UNIQUE"              expects a string of "true" or "false", permission for duplicated ALIAS ID "CALLBACK"            expects a defined function for callback action

-Send function send the message to the target you defined
+The send function sends the message to the previously defined target

     xmsg.send("TARGET","BODY","FILES","PRIO","TIMEOUT1","TIMEOUT2","CALLBACK");
-        "TARGET"              expect a string of MMA, which contain "APPNAME"@"IP" "BODY"                expect a string of message
-        "FILES"               expect a string of the file path "PRIO"                expect an Interger to indicate the priority of request "TIMEOUT1"            expect an Interger to indicate the maximum sending time "TIMEOUT2"            expect an Interger to indicate the maximum reply waiting time "CALLBACK"            expect a defined function for callback action
+        "TARGET"              expects a string of MMA, which contains "APPNAME"@"IP" "BODY"                expects a string of the message "FILES"               expects a string of the file path "PRIO"                expects an Integer to indicate the priority of the request "TIMEOUT1"            expects an Integer to indicate the maximum sending time "TIMEOUT2"            expects an Integer to indicate the maximum reply waiting time "CALLBACK"            expects a defined function for callback action

-Reply function is used to reply the message received
+The reply function is used to reply to the received message

     xmsg.reply("HEAD","BODY","FILES","PRIO","TIMEOUT1","TIMEOUT2","CALLBACK");
-        "HEAD"                expect a string of MMA, which contain "APPNAME"@"IP" "BODY"                expect a string of message
-        "FILES"               expect a string of the file path "PRIO"                expect an Interger to indicate the priority of request "TIMEOUT1"            expect an Interger to indicate the maximum sending time "TIMEOUT2"            expect an Interger to indicate the maximum reply waiting time "CALLBACK"            expect a defined function for callback action
+        "HEAD"                expects a string of MMA, which contains "APPNAME"@"IP" "BODY"                expects a string of the message "FILES"               expects a string of the file path "PRIO"                expects an Integer to indicate the priority of request "TIMEOUT1"            expects an Integer to indicate the maximum sending time "TIMEOUT2"            expects an Integer to indicate the maximum reply waiting time "CALLBACK"            expects a defined function for callback action

-Extract function is for saving the file received to the PATH you defined.
+The extract function is for saving the file received to the PATH you defined.

     xmsg.extract("MESSAGE_ID","PATH","CALLBACK");
-        "MESSAGE_ID"          expect a string of the senders DDN "PATH"                expect a string of the stored file path "CALLBACK"            expect a defined function for callback action
+        "MESSAGE_ID"          expects a string of the senders DDN "PATH"                expects a string of the stored file path "CALLBACK"            expects a defined function for callback action